Willo Perron

 WP

-Honestly, the goal is always to exercise your dreams.
-You dream of making an object, a home, a show—and then you get to make it— that shit is crazy.
-And then people want to buy it, and you make money off it—that’s even crazier.
-That’s really my life path: I make things I want to see and I work with people I want to see succeed.
+Honestly, the goal has always been to realize your dreams.
+You imagine an object, a home, a show—and then you get to make it.
+That’s the wild part.
+And when people want to buy it, when it sustains you—that’s even more surreal.
+That’s really my life path: I make things I want to see, and I work with people I want to see succeed

 EO